-There were so many strengths to Liverpool’s sensational Champions League-winning team of 2018/19 and title-winning team of 2019/20 that it was difficult to stand out, but Trent Alexander-Arnold managed to do so.
-In playing so influential a role from full-back, Alexander-Arnold and Andy Robertson perfectly encapsulate the evolving nature of their position.
+In Liverpool’s sensational Champions League-winning team of 2018/19 and title-winning team of 2019/20, it was difficult to stand out.
+But Trent Alexander-Arnold managed to do so.
+Playing a hugely influential role from right-back, Alexander-Arnold has become one of the most important players in Jürgen Klopp’s team.

 The most impressive aspect of Alexander-Arnold’s game is his crossing.
-He has wonderful technique, and can vary his crosses, depending on his position, to pick out a specific teammate with devastating accuracy.
+He has brilliant technique, and can vary his crosses depending on his position to pick out a specific teammate with devastating accuracy.

-The speed at which he releases and plays the ball is crucial.
-Most of his crosses are made with his first or second touch, and he puts pace on the ball; what is so effective about Alexander-Arnold is that he does both without sacrificing quality or accuracy.
-His crosses particularly test defences when they are retreating towards their own goal and there is space between that defence and their goalkeeper for Alexander-Arnold to aim for and for Liverpool’s front three to run into (below).
-Even when he delays until after taking a touch – usually to control an aerial ball – the time between his touches is minimal, and his control is so effective that he can still deliver into the penalty area before the opposition are set.
+The speed at which he releases the ball is crucial.
+He puts balls in quickly, often on his first or second touch, without sacrificing quality or accuracy.
+His crosses particularly test defences when they are moving towards their own goal and there is space between the defence and their goalkeeper.
+Alexander-Arnold aims for this space and Liverpool’s attackers make runs into that gap (below).
+Even when he delays until after taking a touch – usually to control an aerial ball – the time between his touches is kept to a minimum.
+His control is so good that he can still deliver into the penalty area before the opposition are set.

-He can overlap and cross from positions near to the byline, but he is at his best when delivering from deep.
-In the way that David Beckham did not have the dribbling ability or pace to beat an opponent but could bend the ball out of the reach of his closest marker.
-Alexander-Arnold – like fellow England full-back Kieran Trippier – has that same ability, using technique and quality rather than acceleration to burst away from a defender.
-His England teammate Kieran Trippier is another full-back who does similarly; on the opposite wing for Liverpool, Robertson is far more athletic, so finds space to cross through penetrative runs, either with the ball or after running on to a pass.
+He sometimes overlaps and crosses from near to the byline, but he is at his best when delivering from deep.
+David Beckham lacked the dribbling ability or pace to beat an opponent, but could bend the ball out of the reach of his closest marker.
+Alexander-Arnold – like fellow England full-back Kieran Trippier – has that same ability, using technique and quality rather than acceleration to evade his opponent.
+On the opposite flank for Liverpool, meanwhile, Andy Robertson is far more athletic.
+The Scotland captain finds space to cross through penetrative runs, either with the ball or after running on to a pass.

-He is a huge asset at attacking set-pieces, not only for his crossing, but also for his shots from direct free-kicks.
-He is composed and reliable in big moments, and can produce the perfect delivery under pressure, doing so particularly memorably for Divock Origi in Liverpool’s sensational Champions League semi-final comeback win over Barcelona in May 2019.
+Alexander-Arnold is a huge asset at attacking set-pieces – not only for his crossing, but also for his shooting.
+He is composed and reliable in big moments, and can produce the perfect cross in high-pressure moments.
+He did so memorably for Divock Origi, in Liverpool’s sensational Champions League semi-final comeback win over Barcelona in May 2019.

-He is calm and capable in possession, able to combine with a central midfielder with a short pass but so accurate with his long-range passes that he can play a killer ball directly from his position at right-back.
-He curves balls forwards for a teammate to chase into the right channel, but is even more dangerous when switching play to the left wing or playing a diagonal ball over the opposition right-back.
+Alexander Arnold is calm and capable in possession.
+He can combine with a central midfielder with a short pass, but his long-range passing is so accurate that he can play a killer ball all the way from right-back.
+He curves long passes forward for Mo Salah to chase in the right channel, but is just as dangerous when switching play to the left wing or playing a long, diagonal ball over the opposition right-back.
 More recently, he has started moving into central positions, from where he can lift the ball over the top for the forward to chase (below).

-In Jürgen Klopp’s 4-3-3, Alexander-Arnold and Robertson provide Liverpool’s width.
-While Mo Salah makes numerous runs into the right channel and Sadio Mané does the same on the left, their primary aim is to get in behind the opposition and pose a threat on goal.
-Alexander-Arnold and Robertson maintain wide positions, and carry a threat on the wings.
+In Jürgen Klopp’s preferred 4-3-3, Alexander-Arnold and Robertson provide Liverpool’s width.
+Salah makes numerous runs into the right inside channel and Sadio Mané does the same on the left.
+The primary aim is to get Salah or Mané in behind the opposition and in on goal.
+Alexander-Arnold and Robertson maintain wide positions and carry a threat on the wings.
 Along with the front three, they often create a front line of five for Liverpool to attack with.

-Alexander-Arnold constantly looks to get into a position to cross, and he is regularly able to do so because of the accurate passes he receives from his teammates (above).
-He often receives the ball beyond the opposition’s midfield having advanced as play builds on the opposite wing because he can get into those positions in the knowledge that he is likely to receive a pass.
+Alexander-Arnold constantly looks to get into a position to cross, and he is regularly able to do so because of the quick, accurate passes fed into him.
+He often receives the ball beyond the opposition’s midfield, having advanced as play builds on the opposite flank.

-When Liverpool are building possession, opposing defences are naturally preoccupied with the threat they pose in central areas and will focus on preventing passes to their front three, often leaving their full-backs open to receive.
+When Liverpool build play, opposing defences are naturally preoccupied with the threat they pose in central areas.
+They thus focus on preventing passes into the front three, which often results in the full-backs being left open to receive.
 While the number 9 – usually Diogo Jota or Roberto Firmino – drops deep, the two wide forwards pin their opponents back by threatening the space in behind.
-Liverpool’s full-backs then advance into the space that that leaves.
+Liverpool’s full-backs then advance into the space left (above).

 Alexander-Arnold tends to look for the ball to feet – in contrast to Robertson, who likes to receive on the run – and will usually look to play the ball forwards.
-He is especially dangerous when looking for the run of Salah into the right channel and clipping the ball down the line into space for the Egyptian to chase (above).
-That, and his switches of play to Robertson and diagonal balls that look for Mané, are hugely important in Liverpool being able to stretch opponents.
+He is adept at finding Salah’s runs into the right channel by clipping the ball down the line into space for the Egyptian to chase (below).
+Those passes, as well as his switches of play to Robertson and diagonal balls that look for Mané, are hugely important in Liverpool being able to stretch opponents.

-They play brilliant football, and like to keep the ball on the ground where possible, but also clearly recognise that there are times when it is best to go direct, and have plenty of success in doing so.
-When the runs of Salah and Mané are tracked, space will be opened up in central areas, and Alexander-Arnold has the vision and ability to spot an opportunity to find Firmino’s feet or the run of an advancing number eight such as Jordan Henderson to progress play through the middle of the pitch but, as already stated, has also started moving into central positions himself.
+Liverpool play brilliant football and like to keep the ball on the ground where possible.
+But they also recognise that there are times when it is better to go direct, and they have plenty of success in doing so.
+When Salah and Mané are tracked, however, space opens up in central areas.
+Alexander-Arnold has the ability to find a teammate’s feet through the middle of the pitch but, as already stated, has also started moving into central positions himself.

-Few other full-backs provide as constant an attacking threat as Alexander-Arnold, and with so much of his career ahead of him, he can still improve.
-That really is some prospect for both Liverpool and England.
+Few other full-backs provide as constant an attacking threat as Alexander-Arnold.
+With so much of his career ahead of him, he will continue to improve.
+That is some prospect for both Liverpool and England.